david-dorf/pyppet/README.md

-# marion
+# pyppet
-marion is a robot model format that uses Python instead of XML for better type checking, logic, scripting, and parsing.
+pyppet is a robot model format that uses Python instead of XML for better type checking, logic, scripting, and parsing.